Compton Place (horse): 1998: four-year-old season

-Compton Place remained in training as a for-year-old in 1998 but failed to recover his best form.
+Compton Place remained in training as a four-year-old in 1998 but failed to recover his best form.
 On his first appearance of the year he finished sixth behind Bolshoi in the Temple Stakes and at Royal Ascot he finished last of the twelve runners in the Cork and Orrery Stakes.
 On his only other run he attempted to repeat his 1997 success in the July Cup as the Duke of Devonshire was determined to show that his upset win was not a "fluke", but he finished unplaced behind Elnadim.
 His retirement from racing was announced in August.
 Toller said "There is nothing worse than seeing a horse carrying on racing if he is not showing his best form...
 His July Cup form was the best last year by a sprinter.
 He was the only horse able to beat Royal Applause over six furlongs on grass.
 It's just a pity we weren't able to do it once more, to keep everyone quiet".